Robert Truax Washington, D.C. transportation C0273

 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from Robert Truax Washington, D.C., transportation collection must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from Robert Truax Washington, D.C. transportation collection must be obtained from Special Collections and Archives, George Mason University Libraries.

 Special Collections Research Center holds many other transportation-related collections.